awapps/mongration/README.md

 ### Creating migration steps

+### Adding steps to migration

 `Migration` object exposes an `add` method which receives both single or bulk migration steps.
+You must provide the migration file path to this framework so it can read it and run [checksum](#checksum) security routine.
-This framework also makes use of [nodejs path module](https://nodejs.org/api/path.html) to discover migration step absolute path:
+We suggest [nodejs path module](https://nodejs.org/api/path.html) to discover migration step absolute path:

 ```javascript
 var path = require('path');